jtmuller5/The-HustleGPT-Challenge/README.md

 If you're participating and have made at least $1 from your hustle, reach out to [@Banjoe__](https://twitter.com/Banjoe__) on Twitter to get verified.

-To switch your status block from ⬜️  --> 🟩 we will need proof of a single sale/donation (ex. screenshot, invoice, etc)
+To switch your status block from ⬜️  --> 🟩 we will need proof of a single sale/donation (ex. screenshot, invoice, etc).
+Once you have been verified, your venture will be added to the [Ventures](https://github.com/jtmuller5/The-HustleGPT-Challenge/discussions/categories/ventures) list where the community can vote on it.

 | Step  | Description |
 | -- | ---|